beginner-corp/docs.begin.com/src/shared/docs/en/guides/svelte.md

 **Way to go!**

-Now follow the prompts on the intro cards to get acquainted with Begin.
+Now go back to Begin and follow the prompts on the intro cards to see the system in action.
 > 💡 Learn more about [CI/CD environments](https://docs.begin.com/en/getting-started/builds-deploys)

 ---